 |Main hurdles in overcoming the problem of mental health In India-

 · Lack of awareness in common people.

 · Stigma related to mental disorders.

-· Delayed treatment-seeking behavior.
+· Delayed treatment-seeking behaviour.

 · Lack of low-cost diagnostic test.